hephaestus-compiler-project/thalia-popl-eval/README.md

 ...
 ```

-The first lines of the `bugs/groovy-session/logs/api-generator` file dumps
+The first lines of the `bugs/groovy-session/logs/api-generator` file dump
 some statistics regarding the input API and the corresponding
 API graph (e.g., number of methods, number of constructors, etc.).
 Then,